 Poet and builder.
 A half-century of poetry and national award-winning architectural design.

-During my free-wheeling hippie days of the 1970's, I lived for ten years in the Alan Watts waterfront houseboat community on San Francisco Bay.
-I wrote poetry, including Moondrifter Reverie, which is being published in June 2017 by Red Mountain Press.
-And the 1900 square foot houseboat I designed and built myself, nicknamed the Train Wreck, won First Place from the National Endowment for the Arts and is now represented in the permanent collection of the National Building Museum, Washington DC.
+During the free-wheeling hippie days of the 1970's, I lived ten years in the Alan Watts waterfront houseboat community on San Francisco Bay.
+I wrote poetry, including Moondrifter Reverie, and I designed and built with my own hands a 1900 square foot houseboat, nicknamed the Train Wreck.
+The Train Wreck won a First Place Award from the National Endowment for the Arts.
+My hand-drafted blue prints are available in the permanent collection of the National Building Museum, Washington DC.